thanhtd32/SAprioriSystem/README.md

 # SAprioriSystem
-SApriori Engine to Predict the seasonal consumption behavior of consumers based on Object Relational Mapping model and S-Apriori algorithm
+SApriori Engine to Predict the seasonal consumption behavior of consumers based on Object Relational Mapping model and S-Apriori algorithm.

+Anyquestion, please free to contact me: thanhtd@uel.edu.vn

 ```diff
 - I will update all source code for this Project soon...